rook/rook/PendingReleaseNotes.md

 - Rook will now refuse to create pools with replica size 1 unless `requireSafeReplicaSize` is set to false.
 - CSI drivers can now be configured using ["rook-ceph-operator-config"](https://github.com/rook/rook/blob/master/cluster/examples/kubernetes/ceph/operator.yaml) ConfigMap.
 ConfigMap can be used in mix with the already existing Env Vars defined in operator deployment manifest.
 Precedence will be given to ConfigMap in case of conflicting configurations.
+- Rook Ceph cleanupPolicy will clean up the dataDirHostPath only after user confirmation.
+For more info about CleanUpPolicy [read the design](https://github.com/rook/rook/blob/master/design/ceph/ceph-cluster-cleanup.md) as well as the documentation [cleanupPolicy](Documentation/ceph-cluster-crd.md#cluster-settings)

 ### EdgeFS